basbossink/presentations/functional-programming/slides.markdown

 # Contents

 - Introduction
-- What is it?
+- Definition
 - History
-- Taxonomy
+- Taxonomy of functional languages
 - Features of functional languages
 - Functional concepts
 - What is it good at?